SohamMhatre09/Commuity-Managment-WebApp/README.md

   7. CORS and JSON Parsing:
       Enables CORS for cross-origin requests and includes JSON parsing middleware.

+  8. Mobile App:
+       Cuurently the mobile version of the website only fetches and displaces all the events that are created by any user of the service.

 ## Technology Stack:

   Node.js and Express.js: Used for building the server-side application and handling HTTP requests.